 Have you heard of vodka sauce?
-This lesser-known sauce has quite a cult following.
+This lesser-known sauce has quite the cult following.
 Every sauce company has its own version of vodka sauce, and the recipe for homemade vodka pizza sauce has a few variables, including how much vodka is added to get the perfect sauce.

 The classic vodka sauce is most commonly used on pasta, specifically the Italian dish vodka a la penne.
 But it also is excellent on pizza.
 We tried a few of the store-bought sauces, and while some were better than others, we thought we could make a better one at home.
+So we did!

 Like most dishes, the homemade version is better.